DotNet4Neo4j/Neo4j.AspNet.Identity/README.md

 These instructions assume you know how to set up MongoDB within an MVC application.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
-  1.1 Remove the Entity Framework packages and replace with MongoDB Identity:
+  1.1 Remove the Entity Framework packages and replace with Neo4j Identity:
   1.2 Uninstall-Package Microsoft.AspNet.Identity.EntityFramework
   1.3 Uninstall-Package EntityFramework
   1.4 Install-Package Neo4j.AspNet.Identity